jbannick/hellokata-java/README.md

 * portfolio - TBD

-For more on Kata and their application here, see: [Kata](https://github.com/jbannick/hellokata-java/blob/master/KATA.md)
+For more on Kata and their application here, see: >>>[KATA](https://github.com/jbannick/hellokata-java/blob/master/KATA.md)
 ## Java Version
 All code has been compiled under Java 9.
+Deprecations have been removed or upgraded to non-deprecated Java 9.

 ## Code Completeness
 This is a work in progress.